Semantic Consistent Language Gaussian Splatting for Point-Level Open-vocabulary Querying: Conclusion

 \section{Conclusion}

 We study the task of open-vocabulary 3D understanding formulated as a point-level 3D querying task.
-Based on LangSplat's framework, we propose to improve the ground truth supervision to train more consistent language parameters by leveraging masklets extracted from SAM2.
-Furthermore, we introduce a novel 2-step querying pipeline to address the difficulty of choosing a consistent threshold in the baseline's single-step query.
-Experiments over three datasets demonstrate that our approach achieves state-of-the-art performance.
+Based on LangSplat's framework, we present a tracking-based approach to provide consistent ground-truth supervision when distilling the language features.
+Furthermore, we introduce a novel GT-Anchored querying pipeline to address the difficulty of choosing a consistent threshold in the baseline's single-step query.
+Experiments over three datasets demonstrate that our approach achieves state-of-the-art performance, with ablation studies verifying the efficacy of the proposed components.